 04.09 Cross-Cutting Area.
 Defined in IMC 0310, “Aspects within the Cross-Cutting Areas.”

 04.10 Cross-Cutting Aspect.
 Defined in IMC 0310.

+04.11 Cross-Cutting Issue (CCI).
+A CCI is a cross-cutting theme which has been identified in at least three consecutive assessment letters.

-04.1 Cross-Cutting Theme.
-For the cross-cutting areas of problem identification and resolution (PI&R) and human performance (HU), a cross-cutting theme exists when at least inspection findings are assigned the same cross-cutting aspect (CCA) during a mid-cycle or end-of-cycle assessment period.
+04.12 Cross-Cutting Theme.
+For the cross-cutting areas of problem identification and resolution (PI&R) and human performance (HU), a cross-cutting theme exists when at least six inspection findings are assigned the same cross-cutting aspect (CCA) during a mid-cycle or end-of-cycle assessment period.
 The findings should be representative of more than one cornerstone; however, given the significant inspection effort applied to the Mitigating Systems

 Cornerstone, a cross-cutting theme can exist consisting of inspection findings associated with only this one cornerstone.
 A cross-cutting theme exists in the area of safety conscious work environment (SCWE) if at least one of the following three conditions exists in an 18-month period (i.e., the current mid- or end-of-cycle assessment period and the two quarters preceding that period): (1) a finding with a documented CCA in SCWE and the impact on SCWE was not isolated, or (2) the licensee has received a chilling effect letter, or (3) the licensee has received correspondence from the NRC that transmitted an enforcement action with a Severity Level (SL) I, II, or III, and that involved discrimination, or a confirmatory order that involved discrimination.
 Section 14 has more details.

+A cross-cutting theme also exists when there are at least 20 findings in the Human Performance area or at least 12 findings in the Problem Identification and Resolution area during a mid-cycle or end-of-cycle assessment period.

-04.1 Degraded Cornerstone.
+04.13 Degraded Cornerstone.
 A cornerstone that has two or more white inputs or one yellow input.